Swelling in the arms or hands (oedema) often goes away on its own. See a GP if it does not get better in a few days.

-- it has not improved after treating it at home for a few days
+- your arm or hand is swollen and it has not improved after treating it at home for a few days

-- the swelling is only in 1 arm or hand and there's no obvious cause, such as an injury
+- you have swelling in only 1 arm or hand and there's no obvious cause, such as an injury

 - the swelling is severe, painful or starts very suddenly